Prior Learning Assessment

 - Students must present a valid picture ID when testing.

-- Participation in the prior learning seminar does not constitute enrollment at Johnson & Wales University.
+- Participation in the mandatory prior learning seminar does not constitute enrollment at Johnson & Wales University.
 As such, any fees associated with involvement in the portfolio seminar are not eligible for financial aid.

 Visit Testing Services for additional policies, course options, deadlines, examination dates and fees.